GFSI approved standards

 Legal Control Points (legal requirements): legal requirements are the requirements that are laid down in law and must therefore also be controlled.
 This can be compared to driving 50 km in built-up areas.
 These requirements do not have to lead to illness or spoiled products, but failure to comply with these legal requirements will lead to problems with the VWA and problems with audits.

-In order to comply with the CCPs, QCPs and legal requirements (LCPs), the quality service has set up , instructions and forms.
+In order to comply with the CCPs, QCPs and legal requirements (LCPs), the quality service has set up procedures, instructions and registration forms.
 Failure to perform the procedures can lead to illness or even worse.
 However, it can also lead to spoiled products among the customers.
 Or to problems with the VWA and the certifying institution.

 It is therefore important that everyone is well aware of the HACCP and that it is properly recorded.